Code-Institute-Submissions/Dorg05-Watchtower-Ltd.---Milestone-Project-1/README.md

 * Languages Used
 * Frameworks and Libraries Used
 6. Testing
+* Validator Testing
+* Manual Testing
+* Lighthouse Testing
+* Known Bugs
 7. Deployment
+* How the site was deployed
+* How to mirror this repository
 8. Credits
+* Content
+* Code
+* Media

 # User Experience (UX)
 * Project Goals